Provisioning PVCs on the File Storage Service

 • If the PV's fsType attribute is not set, the CSIDriver does not modify volume ownership and permissions.
 The volume is only accessible to processes running as root.
 As a result, a pod that is not running as root receives the "Permission Denied" message when attempting to access a directory or file in the mounted volume.

-You can verify that the reason a pod is receiving the "Permission Denied" message is because the CSIDriver object's fsGroupPolicy attribute is set to ReadWriteOnceWithFSType and the PV's fsType attribute is not set.
+Here's how to verify that the reason a pod is receiving the "Permission Denied" message is because the CSIDriver object's fsGroupPolicy attribute is set to ReadWriteOnceWithFSType and the PV's fsType attribute is not set.
 Execute a command on the pod to write a file to a directory on the mounted volume and then examine the properties of the file to confirm whether the group owner matches the fsGroup attribute specified in the securityContext of the pod.
 For example, assume a pod has the following manifest:

 apiVersion: v1